-Cook’s Meadow Loop is a 2-mile-long family-friendly trail that travels through some of the best parts within Yosemite Valley.
+Cook’s Meadow Loop is a 2-mile-long family-friendly trail that travels through some of the best parts of Yosemite Valley.
 From this trail, you can enjoy impressive views of Yosemite Falls, Half Dome, towering granite peaks, and lush meadows.

-Towards the sunset, you can often spot deer leisurely munching on grass, leaves, and plants that grow in Cook’s Meadow.
+Toward sunset, you can often spot deer leisurely munching on grass, leaves, and plants that grow in Cook’s Meadow.

 Some noteworthy attractions of Cook’s Meadow Loop include Yosemite Valley Chapel, Sentinel Bridge, and scenic wooden boardwalks overlooking Yosemite Falls.